cewi/cakephp-tb-starter/README.md

 ##Usage

 ###Helpers
-If you plan to use the Helpers just include them in AppController or in any Controller, you wish to use it:
+If you plan to use the Helpers just include them in AppController or in any Controller, you wish to use them:

 ```
 public $helpers = [